Instructional Media Design

-In 2018-2019, 322 schools offered a instructional media program of some type.
+In the 2018-2019 academic year, 322 schools offered some type of instructional media design program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||1||1|